 LiPo batteries have a very low internal discharge rate.
 This makes them a good candidate for projects that have low power requirements and need to run for many days or months.

 We recommend LiPo for nearly every portable application.
-They are fairly robust and easy to use.
+They are fairly robust and when used safely provide a great power source.